dakujem/sleeve/readme.md

 Sleeve...
 - is dead simple
 - is PSR-7 compatible
-- extends Pimple ([pimple/pimple](https://packagist.org/packages/pimple/pimple)), the Symfony DI container
+- extends Pimple ([pimple/pimple](https://packagist.org/packages/pimple/pimple)), a Symfony DI container
 - only adds a couple of convenience methods (accessors) on top of the original
 - works well with [Slim v4](https://github.com/slimphp/Slim)